Henry Crown FAQ

 What does it mean if my candidate is invited to interview?

 Being asked to interview is a big deal!
-We interview a short list of 60 candidates in various locations around the United States.
+We interview a short list of approximately 60 candidates in various locations around the United States.
 Being asked to interview means we believe your candidate has the potential to be a Henry Crown Fellow.

 So, if my candidate isn't interviewed, that means they aren't getting in?